quirky14-dev/HiveSync/phases/Phase_L_Pricing_Tiers_and_Limits.md

     * Future preview/AI jobs respect the new lower tier.
     * Existing stored data (attachments, previews) is not immediately deleted by Phase L; any cleanup is governed by backend_spec and Admin tools.

+Downgrades MUST NOT delete, invalidate, or retroactively restrict access to previously generated artifacts (previews, architecture maps, AI documentation); only the ability to create new tier-restricted artifacts is affected.

 Replit must **NOT**:

 * Implement billing or payment processing logic here.